GabrielRomaoG/client-credit-classifier/README.md

 # Credit Scoring Project

-This project aims to build a custom credit scoring model for a new target audience.
-It involves analyzing a dataset provided by the client and developing a predictive model to assess creditworthiness.
+This project aims to build a predictive model that will tell if a person is a good or bad payer based on the financial data of that given person.

 ## Project Tasks